egulias/QuizBundle/Resources/doc/usage.md

 # Usage

-The QuizBundle comes with a set of predefined urls to point to basic controllers so you can start using the bundle out of the box.
+The QuizBundle comes with a set of predefined urls to point to basic controllers so you can start using the bundle out of the box. but these controllers are basic ones so you can test the bundle to see if it fits your needs.

 ## Controllers

-All the controllers mostly implements one of the two available services (see services section for mor information).
+All the controllers mostly implements one of the three available services (see services section for mor information).

-  - QuizManagerController.php
-  - QuestionController.php (in course of beeing refactored)
-  - QuizController.php
-  - AnswerController.php
+Except for those who are used for listings, where they just call the Entity Manager.

+  - QuizManagerController.php: for CRUD on Quizes.
+  - QuestionController.php: for CRUD on Questions.
+  - QuizController.php: for "taking" a Quiz.
+  - AnswerController.php: for creating Answers

-If you want to personalize any of the controllers you can just pick the services and create your owns.
+If you want to personalize any of the controllers you can just pick the services and create your own Controllers with them.

 ## Services

-Two services are available with the bundle (a third is planned for managing questions):
+Three services are available with the bundle:

 - egulias.quiz.manager
 - egulias.take.quiz
-- egulias.question.manager (not yet available, see [#10](https://github.com/egulias/EguliasQuizBundle/issues/10))
+- egulias.question.manager

 1. egulias.quiz.manager